mamedaihuk/gt/README.md

 # Ghost Trick: Phantom Detective RE
-This is an attempt to reproduce the source code and make the assets for gt modifiable.
+This is an attempt to reproduce the source code and make the assets for Ghost Trick modifiable.

 ## Building
 ### Requirements